ismailSadouki/rie/Machine Learning/Machine Learning with PyTorch and Scikit-Learn/ch4 Building Good Training Datasets – Data Preprocessing/2 Handling categorical data.md

-Other, more advanced methods for feature scaling are available from scikit-learn, such as RobustScaler.
-RobustScaler is especially helpful and recommended if we are working with small datasets that contain many outliers.
-Similarly, if the machine learning algorithm applied to this dataset is prone to overfitting, RobustScaler can be a good choice.
+Other, more advanced methods for feature scaling are available from scikit-learn, such as RobustScaler.<mark> RobustScaler is especially helpful and recommended if we are working with small datasets that contain many outliers.
+Similarly, if the machine learning algorithm applied to this dataset is prone to overfitting, RobustScaler can be a good choice</mark>.